sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 For APPL_DB and STATE_DB, we do not introduce new tables for sub port interfaces, but reuse existing tables to host sub port interface keys.

 ## 2.1 Configuration
+### 2.1.1 Naming Convention for sub-interfaces:

+Since Kernel has netdevice name length restriction to 15, port channel sub-interfaces(Physical interfaces as well in case interface number > 99) cannot follow the same nomenclature as physical sub-interfaces.
+Hence Long name to  short name conversion needs to be performed.

+All DB & Kernel netdevice corresponding to the sub-interface should be created with a short name.

+All applications interacting/maintaining sub-interfaces should be aware of this mapping to get parent interface properties.

+CPP & Python API library will be provided to perform short name to long name conversion and vice versa.
+Please refer to the API library section for details.

+Short naming conventions for sub-interfaces will have Ethxxx.yyyy, Poxxx.yyyy format.

+All click config & show CLIs for sub-interfaces will follow long name format.

-### 2.1.1 config_db.json
+### 2.1.2 config_db.json
 ```
 "VLAN_SUB_INTERFACE": {
-    "{{ port_name }}.{{ vlan_id }}": {
+    "{{ port_name }}.{{ subinterface_id }}": {
+        "vlan" : <1-4094>,
-        "admin_status" : "{{ adminstatus }}"
+        "admin_status" : "{{ adminstatus }}",
+        "vrf_name" : <vrf-name>
     },
     "{{ port_name }}.{{ vlan_id }}|{{ ip_prefix }}": {}
 },
 ```
 A key in the VLAN_SUB_INTERFACE table is the name of a sub port, which consists of two sections delimited by a "." (symbol dot).
 The section before the dot is the name of the parent physical port or port channel.
-The section after the dot is the dot1q encapsulation vlan id.
+The section after the dot is a unique number which uniquely identifies the sub-interface on the parent interface.
+Sub-interface id value can be in range 0-4294967295.

-mtu of a sub port interface is inherited from its parent physical port or port channel, and is not configurable in the current design.
+vlan field identifies the vlan to which the sub-interface is associated using .1Q trunking.
+Note that subinterface_id and vlan_id for a subinterface can be different.
+Unless the user configures vlan_id associated with the subinterface, the subinterface will NOT be provisioned in the SONiC system.

+In Click CLI, user will be able to configure the vlan id associated with the sub-interface.
+If vlan_id is not provided, sub-interface ID will be used as vlan id.

 admin_status of a sub port interface can be either up or down.
 In the case field "admin_status" is absent in the config_db.json file, a sub port interface is set admin status up by default at its creation.